henninghall/react-native-date-picker/README.md

 ## Installation

-If you're using expo, follow <a>these steps instead.</a>
+If you're using expo, follow <a href="#using-expo">these steps instead.</a>

-Download package with npm or yarn
+1. Download package with npm or yarn

 ```
 npm install react-native-date-picker